 One of the main reasons I wanted to start a blog is because, for those who know me, I left Las Vegas and gave half-assed answers to why.
 It’s kind of a long story and I gave the simplified, underexaggerated version of the truth.
 I’m ready to tell the whole story to anyone who wants to know in a place I can refer people to.
 This will not be the focus of what I write about, though I may refer to it.

-To start from the very beginning, to set the scene, my sophomore year of college was not what I was expecting at all.
+To start from the very beginning my sophomore year of college was not what I was expecting at all.
 Truth be told I had so much going on that I became depressed.
 The storm cloud that would keep me in bed majority of the time, kept me from doing anything including cleaning my room, only lightened when I came back to the Bay.
-The depression fueled by the stress of 21 credits turned to 19 when I dropped a class, 20-25 hour weeks in a job I didn’t want but kept from my fear of change and love of my coworkers, sorority requirements, due dates, and lack of sleep kept me missing in action a lot of time.
+The depression fueled by the stress of 21 credits turned to 19 when I dropped a class, 20-30 minutes hour weeks in a job I didn’t want but kept from my fear of change and love of my coworkers, sorority requirements, due dates, and lack of sleep kept me missing in action a lot of time.
 To those who know me and then wondered why I rarely went out anymore, why I stayed even more quiet than I normally am, this is why.
 Something good came out of that though, I started watching and caught up with Game of Thrones.
 I swear to you, you’re missing out if you don’t watch it.

 I went to a specialized doctor, but they were only there two times a week.
 Maybe a month into my job I had to get my shifts covered because standing and walking were becoming more and more unbearable.
 Eventually I lost the job because I couldn’t work on crutches; my doctor highly suggested I stayed off of it, writing me a note.